Team-Chem/LLC-web-dev/README.md

 # LLC-web-dev
 Development and production for LLC capstone group project.

+This project was created for the Department of Chemistry at the University of Memphis.
+This service allows Polymer chemistry researchers to upload and share their published data amongst other researchers from various countries across the planet.
+This data could then be used by other researchers to perform more Polymer research.

 1. Software used to run localhost and phpMyAdmin.
 *	XAMPP - https://www.apachefriends.org/download.html
 *	This software has built in Apache and phpMyAdmin to run the localhost on your machine and allows the user to easily create and maintain a database.